 With all the recent mom and pop joints that have closed down, it’s nice to know that there’s still a place to get some good ole’ greasy, cheap, and tasty fried chicken.
 Once touted as the best fried chicken in town by the establishment themselves, the Shell Gas Station on the corner of South and East has been confirmed to be telling the truth.
 Head to Quick Shoppe, order a couple of legs, and see for yourself.

 More than twice the size of Central Park, Anne Springs Close Greenway is a natural reserve just a short drive from Charlotte.
-From horseback riding, picnicking, kayaking, or hiking, there’s something for lovers of nature and the outdoors.
+From horseback riding, picnicking, kayaking, or hiking, there’s something for all lovers of nature and the outdoors.
 Explore their many trails, like the Blue Star Trail or Prairie Loop Trail or rent a paddle board or kayak in the summer.

 10. Get a drink at the Thirsty Beaver

-Grab a drink at the same spot Mick Jagger famously drank a beer at 2 months ago, and posted it on social media.
+Grab a drink at the same spot Mick Jagger famously drank a beer at once in 2021, and posted it on social media.
 After their performance at the Bank of America stadium, they went out for a night on the town and Thirsty Beaver, an old but charming dive bar, was one of their stops.
 The Thirsty Beaver is one of the oldest buildings in the area (as new developments continue to be built around it), and refuses to be bought out.
 The bar has become something of a local story for its comedic placement among taller, newer apartment buildings, but that’s what we love it for.

 The Levine Museum of the New South is one of Charlotte’s best history museums, covering the period of life in the North Carolina Piedmont after the American Civil War.
 Come for their award winning exhibit, Cotton Fields to Skyscrapers: Reinventing Charlotte and the Carolina Piedmont in the New South that includes historical artifacts, audio files, and visuals to explore a piece of Charlotte history in the context of today.
 The museum is currently transitioning to a digital-first format to account for the changing shifts in technology in the museum space and will also be getting a new physical space, hopefully in the same neighborhood.